 - Is the idea sufficiently well-defined to be implemented?

-If you build an on-demand delivery services app without doing the research, defining the target audience, and strategizing for the use cases and features that will appeal to that audience, you risk creating a product that you think people will need. when in reality they don’t need it.
+If you build an on-demand delivery apps without doing the research, defining the target audience, and strategizing for the use cases and features that will appeal to that audience, you risk creating a product that you think people will need. when in reality they don’t need it.

 2. Ignore Platforms and Their Peculiarities